-On December 31, 2008, the Phillips-Van Heusen Corporation Associates Investment Plan for Hourly Associates merged with and into the Phillips-Van Heusen Associates Investment Plan for Salaried Associates, forming the current Plan.
-The predecessor Plan had received a determination letter from the Internal Revenue Service dated September 2, 2003, stating that the Plan was qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust was exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service dated April 27, 1995 stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code ("the Code") and, therefore, the related trust is exempt from taxation.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan is qualified and the related is trust tax-exempt.
+The Plan has been amended since receiving the determination letter and a new determination letter will be applied for.
+The plan administrator believes that the Plan is currently designed and being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan is qualified and the related trust is tax-exempt.